 Ultimately, if you don’t want to spend $250 and up on a pack you’re going to use just occasionally, the Teton Sports Scout 3400 would make a good budget beginner pack — to be traded in for an upgrade as you get into the sport of backpacking more.

-However, it does not come with a rain fly, meaning you will need to buy one separately to keep your belongings dry when backpacking in wet conditions.
-If you plan to mainly backpack in dry conditions, then there’s no issue at all!
+Do note that it does not come with a rain fly, meaning you will need to buy one separately to keep your belongings dry when backpacking in wet conditions.
+But if you plan to mainly backpack in dry conditions, you won’t have issues at all!

 Volume: 60 liters